-The NOTUS Student Composition Contest is an initiative of choral conducting faculty member Dominick DiOrio, which continues the program started by Carmen-Helena Tellez to bring new choral-vocal works by IU students to performance.
+The NOTUS Student Composition Contest is an initiative of choral conducting faculty member Dominick DiOrio, which continues the program started by the late Carmen-Helena Tellez to bring new choral-vocal works by IU students to performance.

 – Mixed chorus SATB preferred, but divisi up to eight parts (SSAATTBB) acceptable.